pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 ## INTRODUCTION

-Volume IX serves as the comprehensive resource library for the The Legacy Codex.
+Volume IX serves as the comprehensive resource library for the Legacy Codex.
 This volume provides production-ready forms, templates, scripts, vendor directories, and compliance guides that support the implementation of all strategies outlined in Volumes I-VIII.

 ### Purpose